Dan Howdle December 2nd, 2024

 Prices correct at the time of writing and may vary over time.
 See below for latest deals

 There has never been an easier or faster way to get Sky's full subscription TV service.
 If you sign up for Sky Stream today, you can be watching it tomorrow.
 It's that fast.
-Just compare it for one second to Sky's traditional satellite TV offering (Sky Q) purely on the basis of time and hassle to get the service up and running in your home.
+Just compare it for one second to Sky's traditional satellite TV offering as it was (Sky Q, no longer offered to new customers) purely on the basis of time and hassle to get the service up and running in your home.

 Sky Stream | Sky Q | |